Burakumin: Origins (pre-modern period)

 The origins of buraku discrimination are connected to status distinctions that existed in Japan from the pre-modern era.
 During the Yamatai state (c.
 1st–3rd century CE), a class structure composed of royalty, nobles, commoners, and slaves existed, with clear status distinctions.
-However, the direct institutional precursor to the buraku outcaste system was the senmin (賤民, "base/lowly people") system established under the Ritsuryō legal codes in the late 7th and early 8th centuries.
-Influenced by Chinese legal structures, the Ritsuryō system divided the population into ryōmin (良民, "good people") and senmin.
+However, the direct institutional precursor to the buraku outcaste system was established under the Ritsuryō legal codes in the late 7th and early 8th centuries.
+Influenced by Chinese legal structures, the Ritsuryō system divided the population into ryōmin (良民, "good people") and senmin (賤民, "base/lowly people").
 The senmin class included various groups, such as imperial tomb guards (kanko) and government- or privately-owned slaves (nuhi).
 This system made slavery hereditary, forbade intermarriage with ryōmin, and connected the notion of "baseness" with the polluting nature of death, as tomb guards were re-assigned to senmin status.

 During the Heian period (794–1185), discrimination based on ideas of ritual pollution (kegare), derived from both Shinto and Buddhist beliefs, became more pronounced.
 The Engishiki code (927) stipulated periods of impurity following contact with death (human or animal), birth, and blood, which strengthened occupational discrimination against those who handled such things.
 Buddhist texts introduced the concept of sendara (a transliteration of the Sanskrit caṇḍāla, referring to the lowest castes in India) to describe those with "bad integrity," such as butchers, hunters, and fishermen.
 These religious and legal ideas gradually spread, leading to increased prejudice against butchers and leather workers, who were often excluded from mainstream society, particularly in and around the capital, Kyoto.
 Popular theories about the origins of the outcastes often suggest a foreign ancestry, including Korean, but these are generally after-the-fact rationalizations; as a whole, the outcastes are not descendants of Koreans, but are ethnically Japanese.
 For instance, some Kokugaku scholars in the late Tokugawa period proposed that eta were descendants of Korean prisoners of war, a theory intended to either assert Japanese supremacy or as a veiled attack on Confucianism, which they associated with Korea.